DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 ### Deleting an API client

-Users can delete API clients to permanently remove them from the system.
+Users can delete API clients to remove them from the system permanently.

 Deleting is used when:

 - an API client was created in error
-- you want to completely remove the record from the system
+- you want to remove the record from the system completely
-- the API client is no longer needed and there's no requirement to keep its history
+- the API client is no longer needed, and there's no requirement to keep its history

 When an API client is deleted: